Prezent/prezent-crud-bundle/src/Resources/doc/controller.md

 Extending the base controller
 =============================

-You are free to exend the base CrudController in any way that you require.
+You are free to extend the base CrudController in any way that you require.
 There are several helper methods to help you create your own actions, and a few methods that you can override to add extra behaviour to the built-in actions.